 The lovely couple who lived here before us managed the land beautifully, but did not use it to grow things, so it is pretty much a blank canvas.
 There are two meadows, a patch of woodland, and the biggest thicket of blackthorn I’ve ever seen!
 To the front of our house is a small patch of raggedy grass that will eventually become a flower garden, and in the top meadow sheltered from gusts of wind is a spot that will house our raised vegetable beds (and possibly a polytunnel??)
-We will be planting LOTS of trees, making an outdoor dining area in the woods, and eventually an A-frame cabin hidden among the trees for friends to stay in (and perhaps somewhere we may use as holiday accommodation in the future).
+We will be planting LOTS of trees, making an outdoor dining area in the woods, and eventually an little cabin hidden among the trees for friends to stay in.
 In our previous cottages, we always had small gardens that we never really did a huge amount with.
 We would grow a few vegetables, and some flowers, but we never wanted to invest too much in a property that wasn’t ours.
 Now we are free to plant whatever we like, so the urge to dash supermarket-sweep style through our local garden centre is strong…..